 Early 2020 and Spring 2020

-No matter when you plan to visit Star Wars: Galaxy's Edge at Walt Disney World, we will be bringing you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.
+No matter when you plan to visit Star Wars: Galaxy's Edge at Walt Disney World, we continue to bring you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.

 Disclaimer: Star Wars: Rise of the Resistance attraction opens Dec.
 5, 2019.